R. C. Majumdar: Early life and education

-Coming from a Baidya family, Majumdar was born in Khandarpara, Gopalganj, Bengal Presidency, British India (now in Bangladesh) on 4 December 1888, to Haladhara Majumdar and Bidhumukhi.
+Majumdar was born in Khandarpara, Gopalganj, Bengal Presidency, British India (now in Bangladesh) on 4 December 1888, to Haladhara Majumdar and Bidhumukhi.
 He studied in various schools in Dhaka and Calcutta (now Kolkata), and finally, in 1905, he passed his Entrance Examination from Ravenshaw College, Cuttack.
-In 1907, he passed F.A. with a first-class scholarship from Surendranath College and joined Presidency College, Calcutta.
+In 1907, he passed F.A. with a first-class scholarship from Surendranath College (then Ripon College) and joined Presidency College, Calcutta.
 Graduating with a B.A.(Honours) and M.A.
-(History) in 1909 and 1911, respectively, he won the Premchand Roychand scholarship for his research work in 1913, which led to his thesis: Andhra-Kushana Age.
+(History) in 1909 and 1911, respectively.
+After completing his M.A., Majumdar briefly pursued a legal career.
+He passed the first part of the Law Examination and became an articled clerk at the Calcutta High Court, but left the legal profession to pursue teaching and historical research.
+Subsequently, he won the Premchand Roychand scholarship for his research work in 1913, which led to his thesis: Andhra-Kushana Age.